ether-camp/public/reputation.md

 * TODO some pictures of graphs here? *

 All symmetric reputation systems are proven to be sybil-vulnerable.
-One of the famous approaches to build a symmetric reputational system was *PageRank* [1](https://github.com/ether-camp/public/blob/master/reputation.md#1-the-pagerank-citation-ranking-bringing-order-to-the-web-httpilpubsstanfordedu809042211999-66pdf) which was vulnerable to creating sybil entities such as *doorways*.
+One of the famous approaches to build a symmetric reputational system was [*PageRank*](https://github.com/ether-camp/public/blob/master/reputation.md#1-the-pagerank-citation-ranking-bringing-order-to-the-web-httpilpubsstanfordedu809042211999-66pdf) which was vulnerable to creating sybil entities such as *doorways*.
 So we need to make a sybil creation unaffordably expensive or use some sybil-protection mechanisms.

 ## Prisoners dilemma and transitive trust systems
 *TODO: strategies, grim strategy, better to cooperate on a long-term, but in a short-term environment dominant strategy is to defect.*